prisar/my-app-react/README.md

-Each assigment has it's own readme.
+Each assigment has it's own readme in the sub directories below

 ### assignment 1